rosettadb/dbt-studio/README.md

 #### Easy Database Connectivity

-- Connect to your data warehouse assuming your **RAW layer** is already in place.
+- Connect to your data warehouse, assuming your **RAW layer** is already in place.

 #### Layered Data Modeling